NinjaFitz204/HCI-Final/index.md

 # Design Process
 Through out this whole class we have learned many different aspects of good design and different tools to use to create comprehensible designs.
 The first design tool we learned was CRAP, or Contrast, Repetition, Alignment, and Proximity.
-Using just this acronim and no other tools you can create very good looking designs but in order for them to be comprehensible you need other knowledge.
+Using just this acronym and no other tools you can create very good looking designs but in order for them to be comprehensible you need other knowledge.
 ## -Step 1

 ## -Step 2